ievgennaida/animator/README.md

 -> have not decided about the engine yet.

+CURRENT STATE: spike.

 Steps:
 - editor interfaces and general views <- in progress.
+- svg wysiwyg.
-- edit existing transformations with the timeline keyframes
+- edit existing transformations with the timeline keyframes.
 - edit other properties with the timeline.
-- import svg.
 - easing functions.
-- wysiwyg.